behreajj/CamZup/README.md

 ## Getting Started

+For more complete information, please refer to the `docs` included with this library.

 ### Installation

 To install this library from Github,

   1. Click on the green `Code` button in the upper right corner of this repository.
   2. Select `Download ZIP` to start the download in your browser.
   3. Unzip the download.